-- 1. Have the primary caregiver acting in loco parentis complete the Background Check Authorization form (DSHS 09-653).
-Workers access this form through Barcode - CBI Application. - 2.
+- 2.3.
 When a caregiver reports a conviction or being charged with a crime and does not indicate a degree, DSHS BCCU assumes the highest degree.
 This may affect the background check decision.
 If the caregiver knows the degree of the crime: - a.
 Have them complete the Applicant Affidavit form (DSHS 27-109). - b.
 Send the form to DSHS BCCU - c.
-BCCU reruns the background check and issues a result letter based on the updated information provided by the caregiver. - 3.
-After the adult caregiver completes and submits the Background Check Authorization form, a background check request is submitted to DSHS BCCU by CSD Headquarters.
+BCCU reruns the background check and issues a result letter based on the updated information provided by the caregiver. - 3.4.
+After the adult caregiver completes and submits the Background Check Authorization form, a background check request is submitted to DSHS BCCU by CSD Headquarters staff will submit the Background Check Authorization form(s) to BCCU for processing.